trigger-segfault/trigger-segfault.github.io/mods/triggerverse/Readme.md

 * **Version:**        v1.0.0.0
 * **Source Code:**    [GitHub](https://github.com/trigger-death/trigger-death.github.io/tree/master/mods/triggerverse/)

 TriggerVerse creates a more user-friendly environment in [Nested](http://orteil.dashnet.org/nested) making it easier to explore infinitely.
 This mod will count the total nodes in existence, as well as allow you to remove nodes or recenter a node to be the primary node.
 TriggerVerse will also save your current theme.
-As a bonus it also adds RollerCoaster Tycoon-styled theme park catagories randomly into cities.
+As a bonus it also adds RollerCoaster Tycoon-styled theme park categories randomly into cities.

 ## Requirements